Cat's Claw Herbs

 The somewhat unusual name for this botanical is because of its thorns that look like the claws of the cat.
 Also called una de gato, the thorns help the vine climb and grow up through the tall trees of the rainforest.

-The health benefits of cat’s claw are related to its anti-inflammatory and antioxidant properties.
+The health benefits of cat’s claw1 are related to its anti-inflammatory and antioxidant properties.

 Cat’s Claw Benefits

-Cat’s claw may support inflammatory health conditions by interrupting the immune process that activates inflammation in your body.
+Cat’s claw may support inflammatory2 health conditions by interrupting the immune process that activates inflammation in your body.

-There are compounds found in cat’s claw that may stimulate the immune system, reduce inflammatory cytokines, and even support DNA repair and cellular protection.
+There are compounds found in cat’s claw that may stimulate the immune system, reduce inflammatory cytokines, and even support DNA repair3 and cellular protection4.

 While more recent studies are needed on cat’s claw, here are some of the most researched benefits: